nnarhinen/bankson-api-docs/source/index.html.md

 # Introduction

 Welcome to Bankson API!
 This documentation describes the endpoints Bankson offers.
-Samples for calling the API are given both with raw curl commands as well with the official [Node.js client library](https://github.com/banksonfi/bankson-js).
+Samples for calling the API are given both with raw curl commands as well with the official [Node.js](https://github.com/banksonfi/bankson-js).and [Python](https://github.com/banksonfi/bankson-python) libraries.

 You can view code examples in the dark area to the right.